nrdxp/nrd.sh/content/blog/atom-anatomy.md

 The payoff?
 Less Nix code complexity, a snappier user-facing API, and smarter build scheduling.
 Who knew [searching the problem space](../closed-openness/#practical-resistance-the-ekala-way) before charging in could work so well?

 I’m hammering out an [Ekala Enhancement Proposal](https://github.com/ekala-project/eeps) (EEP) to lock in a release candidate—check the rough draft at [ekala-project/atom#51](https://github.com/ekala-project/atom/issues/51).
-For completeness sake, let's just take a quick peek at the TOML and lock format in the next segment.
+For completeness's sake, let's just take a quick peek at the TOML and lock format in the next segment.

 ### Atomic Manifest: A Sketch

-Let’s riff off the draft in aforementioned issue.
+Let’s riff off the draft in [ekala-project/atom#51](https://github.com/ekala-project/atom/issues/51).
 This will, therefore, be the latest snapshot until the Ekala Enhancement Proposal is finalized.
 This is the manifest’s current vibe, and it’s shaping up to be the user-friendly core of atom.

 ```toml
 # Package identity and metadata